…But first, I’ll tell you mine.

 I always thought I still had time, until suddenly I didn’t.

-But amid the grief, I reached out to some storytelling groups and discovered an amazing community of people – and I discovered that at heart I’m a “personal historian,” especially now that I’m the official “keeper of all the things” for the family.
+But amid the grief, I reached out to some storytelling groups and discovered an amazing community of people – and I discovered that at heart I’m a “personal historian,” especially now that I’m the official “keeper of all the things” for my family.
 In late 2020, realizing that both Dad and Mom had tried to begin digitizing their photo collections in their retirement years, but never really got more than a few dozen photos done, I took on the monumental task of scanning ALL the old family photo albums I’d inherited from Dad, Mom, my grandparents, and my uncle.
-It was way better use of my time than trying to make sourdough bread during the pandemic!

 It was then that I decided to help others not make the same mistakes I had, and to help tell their stories while they still can.